brunokoba/FIFA-worldcup-2018-prediction/README.md

 # FIFA-worldcup-2018-prediction
-## Using Machine Learning to predict the winner of the 2018 FIFA World Cup.
+### Using Machine Learning to predict the winner of the 2018 FIFA World Cup.
 This is my first personal project to practice data mining and Machine Learning techniques.
+I use mostly pandas, seaborn and scikit-learn.
 Feel free to take a look at the Jupyter Notebook in the repo to check out the code and the insights provided.
 I hope it's didatic enough!

 ### How to visualize the Jupyter Notebook in all its glory
 1. Ensure you have Jupyter Notebooks installed (http://jupyter.org/install).